alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

     url: /service-manual/agile
 ---

 A central principle of agile is quick feedback loops – you demonstrate something to the user as soon as possible so you can see how well it suits their needs.
-Retrospectives are the way to do this and to find out what’s working and what isn’t, so you can continuously improve.
+Retrospectives are the way we apply this to our own teams to find out what’s working and what isn’t, so a team can continuously improve.

 ## What’s a retrospective?